keptn/keptn/bridge/README.md

 ## Installation

-The Keptn bridge is installed as a part of [Keptn](https://keptn.sh).
+The Keptn Bridge is installed as a part of [Keptn](https://keptn.sh).
 To get started with Keptn, please follow the [documentation](https://keptn.sh/docs/install/).
 If you want to install the most recent development version, follow the ["Install master branch" guide](https://github.com/keptn/keptn/blob/master/docs/developer/install_master.md).

 ### Environment variables
 - `ENABLE_VERSION_CHECK` - If disabled, versions.json is not loaded and the version info will not be displayed.